JacobShin0601/yunchae-lg/README.md

 ### Project Description
 - **Objective**: Forecast the prices of key battery materials, including lithium, to support effective purchasing and strategic decision-making.
 - **Market Sentiment Scoring System**: Developed a system that gathers data from various sources, such as analyst reports, 10-K filings, and YouTube, to extract insights on lithium market trends.
 Leveraging LLMs (Claude 3 Haiku and Claude 3.5 Sonnet), this system extracts information on both supply and demand aspects, which are then used as features and leading indicators in a 12-month forecasting model.
-Led the AWS architecture design for this project.
+In 2023, our team conducted joint research with LG AI Research, resulting in a PoC.
+I took a leading role in significantly improving the engineering aspects, including determining input sources, designing the entire pipeline and structure, and implementing LLMOps.
+I also led the design and implementation of the AWS architecture for this project.
 - **Long-term Lithium Price Forecasting Model**: In collaboration with LG AI Research, we are currently developing a five-year price forecasting model for lithium.
 The model is structured around an economic framework based on supply and demand, where parameters are fitted using deep learning techniques, achieving an 80% accuracy in backtesting.
 I specifically contributed by identifying key macroeconomic factors (liquidity and interest rate variables from the U.S. Treasury and Federal Reserve) and ensuring their statistical significance.
+Additionally, I extracted a graph structure (edge-node structure) from professional institutional reports to map the entire value chain and identify causal relationships between factors.
+For some key elements, causal inference was conducted using a linear model.

 ### Technologies Used
 - **LLMs**: Claude 3 Haiku, Claude 3.5 Sonnet
-- **Statistical Analysis**: Correlation and Granger causality tests, normality and homoscedasticity tests, and non-parametric tests
+- **Statistical Analysis**: Correlation and Granger causality tests, normality and homoscedasticity tests, and non-parametric tests, causal inference with linear model
-- **Data Sources**: Analyst & Research Institute reports, 10-K filings, YouTube (with future plans to add Reddit)
+- **Data Sources**: Analyst & Research Institute reports, 10-K filings, YouTube (with future plans to add Reddit), FRED dataset
-- **Tools**: Python, LangChain, Pydantic, AWS (Bedrock architecture design and deployment)
+- **Tools**: Python, LangChain, Pydantic, AWS (LLMOps by Bedrock architecture design and deployment), Pydantic, LangChain

 ### Reference
 - **Reference1(Sentiment Scoring System)**: https://github.com/JacobShin0601/yunchae-lg/tree/main/MarketSentimentScoringSystem
+- **Reference2(Graph Extraction Paper)**: https://arxiv.org/html/2404.16130v1
+- **Reference3(Graph Extraction Github by Microsoft)**: https://github.com/microsoft/graphrag

 ### Outcomes
 - Successfully developed the Market Sentiment Scoring system, which serves as a key feature and leading indicator in the 12-month lithium price forecasting model.